terasolunaorg/terasolunaorg.github.com/guideline/5.0.x/en/_sources/ArchitectureInDetail/ExceptionHandling.txt

 .. note:: **If untraceable error occurs during development**

-  If an unexpected error response (HttpServletResponse#sendError) occurs after carrying out the above settings, there may be cases wherein it cannot be determined what kind of error response occured.
+  If an unexpected error response (HttpServletResponse#sendError) occurs after carrying out the above settings, there may be cases wherein it cannot be determined what kind of error response occurred.

   Error screen specified in location tag is displayed; however if the cause of error cannot be identified from logs, it is possible to verify the error response (HTTP response code) on screen by commenting out the above settings.